 Lee Falls Trail

-Here at Lee Falls, you’ll find a great out and back trail leading to a waterfall.
+Here you’ll find a great out and back trail leading to beautiful Lee Falls.
 The course is a hidden gem of South Carolina, and we mean that literally.
 Navigating to the waterfall at the end of this 3.5-mile hike isn’t so easy to spot.
-Hikers should expect to get wet, but anyone who loves to get off the beaten path will have a grand day exploring this fall.
+Hikers should expect to get wet and to do a bit of climbing, but anyone who loves to get off the beaten path will have a grand day exploring this fall.

 The hike starts as a breezy walk, crossing creeks and marching through fields.
 Eventually, you’ll end up in the woods and follow a river upstream towards the falls.
 Once you get close, you’ll have to get a bit creative, figuring out how to bounce from rock to rock to make it up to the top.
 If you don’t like following strict guidelines, you can let your mind wander along with your feet at this route.